Journey to Resolve

 In Leviticus 20 we see punishment for sin, and specifically, capital punishment for certain offenses.
 But we also see God’s favor (or the fulfillment of His promises) when we purpose to obey and please Him (Leviticus 20:22-24).
 Here’s the truth: God already favors those He’s chosen but He still wants us to live the kind of lives that demonstrate we belong to Him (Colossians 1:9-10).
 And when we do, we experience more of His favor.

 Consider Leviticus 26:3-13.
-For the Israelites at the border of the promised land, God promised to send rain and good crops, yielding an abundance of food.
+For the Israelites with their destination as the promised land, God promised to send rain and good crops, yielding an abundance of food.
 He promised peace and safety – safety from enemies and wildlife.
 In fact, they would easily overpower their enemies.
 Their nation would thrive and grow in number, and, most importantly, God would dwell and walk with them, relating to them on a personal level.

 This is our God – our personal, promise keeper who favors His faithful followers.
 Think about the promises He’s made to us.
 Blessed are we who hear the Word of God and obey it (Luke 11:27-28James 4:17).